MicrosoftDocs/azure-docs/articles/operator-service-manager/safe-upgrade-practices.md

 #### Update NFDV for desired NfApp order using UpdateDependsOn

-UpdateDependsOn is a NFDV parameter used to specify ordering of NfApps during update operations.
+UpdateDependsOn is an NFDV parameter used to specify ordering of NfApps during update operations.
 If UpdateDependsOn is not provided, serial ordering of CNF applications, as appearing in the NFDV is used.

 #### Update NFDV roleOverrideValues for desired upgrade behavior.